thousandbrainsproject/tbp.monty/docs/contributing/style-guide.md

 !table[style-guide.csv]

-Note that the CSV header row has bar separated syntax that allows you to specific the alignment of the columns and the hover text.
+Note that the CSV header row has bar separated syntax that allows you to specify the alignment of the columns `left` or `right` and the hover text.

 ## Callouts